Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 Code language: Python (python)

-When you execute this code, it’ll prompt you for an input:
+When you execute this code, it’ll prompt you for input on the Terminal:

 If you enter a value, for example, a number, the program will display that value back: